 Online Research Communities vs Online Focus Groups

 There are benefits for your moderators too.
 Instead of reacting to every participant's comments within the hour, in real-time, you have more time to analyse responses, probe (in private or within the group) and make a lasting connection that will garner richer responses.
-With ORCs there’s no need for immediacy which can sometimes lead to a loss of control.

 For Example: Using Online Research Communities to Capture the Social Lives of Consumers